sagemath/docker-images/README.md

-# Containers for SageMath & friends
+# (Experimental) containers for SageMath & friends

-This repository contains a collection of dockerfiles and supporting files for building various SageMath containers.
+This repository contains a collection of dockerfiles and supporting files for building various containers for SageMath and its components (GAP, Singular, PARI/GP, ...).

-Those containers are in the build; we will upload them soon on Dockerhub.
-Note however that they are experimental; use with caution!
+The containers are available on [dockerhub](https://hub.docker.com/u/sagemath/).
+At this stage, they are still experimental; *use with caution*.
+The intention is to superseed the other existing SageMath containers.

 ## [sagemath/sagemath](sagemath/Dockerfile) (roughly 7GB)